How to Explore Isla HolboxMexico

 We didn’t go, mostly because the flamingos are around from April to October, and we visited in January.

 Looking for a different kind of boat trip when picking things to do on Isla Holbox?
-From June to September, Isla Holbox is home to hundreds of whale sharks, and a trip to swim with them is said to be unforgettable.
+From June to September, Isla Holbox is home to hundreds of whale sharks, and a trip to swim with the whale sharks is said to be unforgettable.

 … By bike